ambrose-kutti/Registration-/README.md

 ## ⚙️ Installation

 ### Prerequisites
-- Python 3.8+
+- Python 3.9+
-- PostgreSQL installed and running
+- PostgreSQL installed and running with correct configurations and details
-- Git
+- Flask

 ## 🛠 Usage
 Open the app in your browser (http://127.0.0.1:5000/)